AartiPardeshi23/Azure-DevOps/EY ADO - Azure DevOps Security and Administration/README.md

 ## 🔗 Optional Lab Integration

-To practice Git integration, use this public repo:
+To practice Git integration, use this public repo